 The golden sand squeaks in protest as Megan presses her body more firmly into the beach towel.
 A gentle breeze carries a salty scent and chills the sweat glistening on her sun-toasted skin, as gulls crawk and waves break in a relaxing rhythm.
 Megan licks her lips and sighs.
 And then a phone rings.

 A faded photo of my dad from the 1970s inspired this short piece of microfiction.
 He had a faraway look in his eyes and a Mona Lisa smile on his much younger face.
-As art lovers have done for centuries with Leonardo da Vinci's Mona Lisa, I wondered what was on my dad's mind when the photo was taken?
+As art lovers have done for centuries with Leonardo da Vinci's painting of the Mona Lisa, I wondered what my dad was thinking in the photo?

 It's a warm, sunny day and I'm strolling along Brighton Promenade during my lunch break.
 Seagulls are circling and squawking, and sunlight shimmers on the blue-green English Channel.
 I look away from the bright horizon, and see her walking towards me.
 Twenty metres and twenty years separate us.